 The City desires additional public transit options to better serve those who live, work and play in Duluth.
-The Connect Gwinnett Plan is a Comprehensive Transit Development Plan for the County.
+The Ride Gwinnett Plan is a Comprehensive Transit Development Plan for the County.
 This Plan provides multiple opportunities for public transit to extend into Duluth over the next several years.
 The City should incorporate opportunities for public transit stops when redevelopment occurs in areas identified by Gwinnett's Plan, especially along River Green Parkway and in Downtown Duluth.

-LEFT: Connect Gwinnett, Gwinnett County's comprehensive short and long term transit plan, identifies a local bus route and a bus rapid transit route that will impact future development of Duluth's corridors.
+Ride Gwinnett, Gwinnett County's comprehensive short and long term transit plan, identifies local bus routes, bus rapid transit routes, and a transit station that will impact future development of Duluth's corridors.